hjpae/perspective-latency-modeling/README.md

 - **Agent A (Cautious)** avoids red, favors green.
 - **Agent B (Bold)** aggressively targets red despite penalties.

-The demo GIF can be found at the top of this page.
+The demo GIF can be found at the top of this page (Fig.1).
 For additional demo videos, see the /assets/ folder.

 ---